 A small number of animal characters have psychic powers that let them control or shape the world with their mind.
 Characters who can shape typically start with a rating of Very Low, which improves with practice and training.
 The six known kinds of shaping are:

 It is extremely rare for someone to be able to do more than one kind of shaping.

 Example: Larrapin is an air shaper.
-Before her grandfather passed away, he taught her what little he knew, so her score is now Low instead of Very Low.
+Before her grandfather passed away, he taught her what little he knew, so her score is now -5 instead of none.